-The Ravenala, better known as the tree of travellers (Ravenala madagascariensis), belongs to the strelitzia family, although it looks more like a palm tree.
-Although it is now widespread all over the world and is even cultivated as a decoration plant in some homes, it originates from Madagascar and only occurs naturally there.
+The Ravenala, better known as the tree of travelers, belongs to the strelitzia family, despite resembling a palm tree.
+Although it is now common all over the world and is even cultivated as an ornamental plant in some homes, it originated in Madagascar and only occurs naturally there.

-Ravenalas grow to an average height of around 15 metres and are particularly known for their typical, semicircular, long leaves, which can reach a length of up to three metres.
+Ravenalas grow from six to thirty meters and are particularly known for their typical, semicircular, long leaves.
+Each leaf can reach a length of up to three meters.
 The trunk can grow up to 30 cm thick.
-The plant got its name from its versatile uses: It provides a roof over the traveller’s head when it rains – even today many huts in Madagascar are covered with Ravenala leaves and built from the stems of the plant.
-Travellers can also quench their thirst with the water collecting in the leaf axils of the Ravenala, or satisfy their hunger through the edible (but somewhat floury) seeds and leaf tips.
-Finally, the Ravenala serves as an orientation for travellers: it usually grows in an east-west direction.
+The plant got its name from its versatile uses: It provides a roof over the traveler’s head when it rains – even today many huts in Madagascar are covered with Ravenala leaves and built from the stems of the plant.
+Travelers can also quench their thirst with the water collecting in the leaf axils of the Ravenala, or satisfy their hunger through the edible (but somewhat floury) seeds and leaf tips.
+Finally, the Ravenala serves as an orientation for travelers: it usually grows in an east-west direction.

 If a Ravenala is fertilised, it forms long capsule fruits in which the bright blue seeds are located.
 They need special conditions to germinate successfully and become an impressive tree.
 In the case of the freshly sprouting plants, the trunk of the tree is still under the ground, it takes years until the typical crown of the Ravenala rises into the air.
 When growing, the Ravenala is a symbol of the mora, mora or “take it easy” of Madagascar: it grows slowly and deliberately, sprouting only 10 to 15 leaves per year.